 What should a buyer do during the cooling-off period?

-- If you are borrowing money, advise your lender or broker that you have signed a contract and make a time with them to sign any documents they require.
-Provide them with the contact details of your legal firm too.
+- If borrowing money, advise the lender or broker: contact details of chosen conveyancer/lawyer; that contracts have been signed; and make a time to sign any documents required

-- Contact your Lawyer/Conveyancer.
-During the COP, they will review the contract and provide you with the necessary legal information about that property.
+- Contact your conveyancer/lawyer: During the cooling-off period, they will review the contract and provide you with the necessary legal information about that property

 - Transfer the remainder of the 10% deposit to the real estate agent’s trust account.